gasolin/barechat/README.md

 [info] Joined chat room a1b2c35fbeb452bc900c5a1c00306e52319a3159317312f54fe5a246d634f51a
 ```

-Now you can chat anonymously.
+By anouncing the hashcode somewhere you can chat anonymously.

-## Using as a Package
+## Using BareChat as a Package

 You can also import `barechat` in your JavaScript files: